 This course is clinical based and will allow the students to apply their knowledge and gain competency in abdominal and OB/GYN ultrasound.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 2212, SONO 2303, SONO 2502, SONO 2601.
+Offered: Fall.

-SONO 2502 - Ultrasound OB/GYN III
+SONO 2502.
+Ultrasound OB/GYN III (2 credit hours).

 This course is a continuance of Obstetrics & Gynecology I and II.

-Prerequisite: Acceptance into program. .
-Offered: Spring.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 2212, SONO 2303, 2403, 2601.
+Offered: Fall.

-SONO 2601 - Comprehensive Seminar
+SONO 2601.
+Comprehensive Seminar (1 credit hour).

 This course is a comprehensive review of all aspects of the Sonography program curriculum which is designed to prepare the students to sit for the National Board Exams in Sonographic Principles and Instrumentation (SPI), Abdomen (AB) and Obstetrics and Gynecology (OB).
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 2212, SONO 2303, SONO 2403, SONO 2502.
+Offered: Fall.